OpenTwinCities/opentwincities.github.com/_posts/2016-01-07-what-is-civic-tech.md

 So, what is "civic tech" for Open Twin Cities?

 > Civic tech is a set of processes involving deep engagement with diverse
-> stakeholders for creating effective tools in support of public services.
+> stakeholders for creating effective tools in support of the public good.

 There is a lot packed into this one sentence.
 Let's take some time to dig into these words.